thunderbird/webext-docs/runtime.rst

       :name: ``name``
       :type: (string)

-      The name of the browser, for example 'Firefox'.
+      The name of the browser, for example 'Thunderbird'.

    .. api-member::
       :name: ``vendor``